ContentAutomation/TwitchCompilationCreator/README.md

 1. Clone/Download this repository
 2. Navigate to the root of the repository
 3. Run ```poetry install``` to create a virtual environment with Poetry
-4. Follow the [twitch api docs](https://dev.twitch.tv/docs/authentication#registration) until you get your own CLIENT_ID and CLIENT_SECRET
+4. Follow the [Twitch Api Docs](https://dev.twitch.tv/docs/authentication#registration) until you get your own CLIENT_ID and CLIENT_SECRET
-5. Follow the [youtube data api docs](https://developers.google.com/youtube/v3/getting-started) until you receive an API key
+5. Optional: Follow the [YouTube Data API Docs](https://developers.google.com/youtube/v3/getting-started) until you receive an API key
-6. Insert your Twitch(CLIENT_ID, CLIENT_SECRET) and your YouTube(API_KEY) into the config.py it should look like the following
+6. Insert your Twitch(CLIENT_ID, CLIENT_SECRET) and optionally your YouTube(YT_API_KEY) into the config.py.
+It should look like the following
 <br>
 <span style="color:red">HINT: The example keys do not work</span>.